 Chamber in the State!

-we travel we often stay at B & B's and ther is no better B & B
+we travel we often stay at B & B's and there is no better B

 than the Blue Heron!
 Jo, Bill and their staff are wonderful!

-providing magnificent view of the lake and lots of quiet solitude.
+providing magnificent views of the lake and lots of quiet solitude.

-However, it is close enought to easily visit the restaurants and
+However, it is close enough to easily visit the restaurants

 museums of Ely.
 All the rooms are spacious and comfortable.

-Jo and Bill and throught of and provided details that make the
+Jo and Bill have thought of and provided details that make

 breakfast each day is fabulous - homemade almond cream scones,

-gingerbread pancales, fritattas, fresh fruit, etc. We plan on
+gingerbread pancakes, fritattas, fresh fruit, etc. We plan on

 retuning and highly recommend this wonderful place!"